LRCarroll/LRCarroll.github.io/Research.md

 <br>

-* Nanofabrication of Schotty diodes
+* **Nanofabrication of Schotty diodes**
 <figure>
     <img src="/assets/PhD_2.png"
         width=80%
         alt="A few figures from my thesis">
-    <figcaption>Schematic diagrams for the sample holder used for the Pd Schottky diode fabrication.
+    <figcaption>Figure 2: Schematic diagrams for the sample holder used for the Pd Schottky diode fabrication.
 (A) Sample holder and shadow mask.
 (B) During the sputtering process.
 (C) After the sputtering process and removal of shadow mask.
 (D) Photograph of the NP‑modified (010) ꞵ‑Ga2O3 sample with Pd diodes and Ti/Au ohmic contact labelled.
     </figcaption>
 </figure>
 <br>
-* Computational analysis of the metal oxide surfaces before and after the attachement of aryl groups
+* **Computational analysis of the metal oxide surfaces before and after the attachement of aryl groups**
 <figure>
     <img src="/assets/PhD_3a.png"
       width=66%